 “They used more violence than what was required to defend themselves,” prosecutor Daniel Suneson said.
 “It was excessive.”

 Throughout the three-day trial, the prosecution and defense returned repeatedly to the question of whether a bottle played any role in the incident, which could be considered an aggravating factor in determining the length of any sentence.
 Mr. Jafari said he believed he had been hit behind his right ear with a bottle, and though prosecutors said that Rocky and Mr. Corniel had been seen holding bottles (Rocky said he picked one up only to move it out of the way), no one at the trial was able to say who, if anyone, hit Mr. Jafari with a bottle.
 Mr. Jovicic, Rocky’s lawyer, argued that Mr. Jafari hadn’t been hit by a bottle at all.
-To make his case, he used a prop: a green glass bottle of Monistrol cava, a cheap sparkling wine, which he placed in front of the judge.
-He said it was the same type of bottle as one found smashed at the scene.
-Mr. Jafari suffered a cut to his head, Mr. Jovicic said, but having a bottle like that smashed against your head would result in a graver injury.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.